canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 ..
 ..       $ sudo apt-add-repository ppa:maas/stable
 ..
 ..
-Currently (late August, 2016), Ubuntu 16.04 installs MAAS 2.0 RC 4 by default.
+Currently (early November, 2017), Ubuntu 16.04 installs MAAS 2.0 by default.
 ..
-This PPA holds the release version of MAAS 2, which is recommended for
+This PPA holds the most recent release version of MAAS 2, which is recommended for
 ..    certification testing.

 #.
 Several scripts and configuration files are available in the